 I believe I could help you build out your CRM system.
 What system are you currently using?
 My favorite CRM system is Clio Grow.
 It would be great to meet you some time so I could explain the benefits and cons of each system.
 I’ve been building CRM systems for companies like ABC for 10 years.
 I would like to send you some statistics that show the results that ABC achieved.”

 - I know it’s not a boilerplate message

 - I know what he wants from me

 Running a growing law firm is a lot of work.
-I must manage lawyers, work on lead converting (not lead generation), law society compliance, and countless other tasks.
+When I was a law firm manager, I had to manage lawyers, work on lead converting (not lead generation), law society compliance, and countless other tasks.
 Don’t offer to interrupt my day for a $4 coffee.
 Want my time?
 How about lunch at The Ritz?